City Calm Down

 City Calm Down are a four-piece band from Melbourne, Australia.
 The band's four members are Jack Bourke (vocals), Sam Mullaly (synths/keys), Jeremy Sonnenberg (bass), and Lee Armstrong (drums/percussion).
 Their debut album In a Restless House debuted at number 25 on the ARIA Charts, and the single "Rabbit Run" from the album came in 137th place on the Triple J Hottest 100 for 2015.
 They are signed with the Melbourne-based record label, I Oh You.

 The band have played multiple sold-out tours and major festivals including Splendour in the Grass, Laneway, Falls, and The Great Escape.
 City Calm Down have also performed with Alt-J, Chvrches, and Bombay Bicycle Club.
 City Calm Down's song "Your Fix" appears in the 2017 game AFL: Evolution.

 The band's second full-length album Echoes in Blue was released on 6 April 2018.
-Featuring the singles "In the Modern Land", "Joan, I'm Disappearing" and "Pride", the album debuted at number 20 on the ARIA Albums Chart and was given a 9/10 score by Beat Magazine.
+Featuring the singles "In this Modern Land", "Joan, I'm Disappearing" and "Pride", the album debuted at number 20 on the ARIA Albums Chart and was given a 9/10 score by Beat Magazine.

 Following the release of their third album Television in 2019, City Calm Down announced that the band was "going on indefinite hiatus".